Typelixir/typelixir/lib/TYPE_SYSTEM.md

 ## Introduction

-Elixir posseses some basic types, such as `integer`, `float`, `string`, `boolean` and `atom`, which are dynamically checked at runtime.
+Elixir posseses some basic types such as `integer`, `float`, `string`, `boolean` and `atom` which are dynamically type checked at runtime.

 The aim of this library is to introduce a type system in order to perform static typing on expressions of both basic types and structured types.
 Besides the basic types, our type system manipulates types for `lists`, `tuples`, `maps` and `functions`.
-We also include the type `any`, the type of all terms, and `none` (empty type).
+We also include the type `any` as the supertype of all terms, and `none` as the empty type.

+Below there are some examples of how the library type check the code (but they are not extensive to all use cases, so if in doubt, give it a try!).

+## Structured types

-List types are checket, heterogeneous list are not allowed, the following list generates type error:
+Heterogeneous lists are not allowed.
+The following list generates a type error:

 ```elixir
 [1, "two", :three ]   # wrong